cyb3rsult4n/osama-personal-website/_posts/2023-08-08-create-and-setup-laravel-project-in-github.md

 First, create a blank repo in github with no readme.md.

-Hold on, do not clone it now, instead, create a laravel project at your prefered folder (for me I will use htdocs) using the following command.
+Hold on, do not clone it now, instead, create a laravel project at your preferred folder (for me I will use htdocs) using the following command.

 But before getting into the commands, note that `your-project-name` should be identical to the name of the repo we have made before.